dita/dita-clj/README.md

 ## Usage

-See the lein-dita plugin.
-The idea is to process dita source by
-running:
+When we're done, the process should look something like the following:

+    $ lein new dita mydoc
+	$ cd mydoc    ## edit stuff
-    $ lein dita pdf
+	$ lein dita pdf   ## or html, etc.

 ## License